 Milford School District discourages students from bringing cell phones and other communication devices to school.
-Such devices include but are not limited to: cell phones, tablets, beepers, lasers, radios, cameras, CD players, MP3 players, electronic games, etc. Students are prohibited from using cell phones and other electronic communication devices during the school day without permission from a school official.
+Such devices include but are not limited to: cell phones, tablets, lasers, cameras, electronic games, etc. Students are prohibited from using cell phones and other electronic communication devices during the school day without permission from a school official.
 All devices must be turned off and kept out of sight during the entire school day when it is absolutely necessary to bring the phone to school.
 Violators will receive disciplinary action in accordance with the Student Code of Conduct.
-Students who do not turn in an electronic device when requested may be considered in defiance of school authority.
+Students who do not turn in an electronic device when requested may be considered in Defiance of School Authority.